Gord Downie: Death and reactions

 Downie died of glioblastoma, a type of brain cancer, on October 17, 2017, at the age of 53 in Toronto.
-The surviving members of the Tragically Hip made the news of his death public the next morning, by sharing an official statement from his family on their website:
+The surviving members of the Tragically Hip made the news of his death public the next morning by sharing an official statement from his family on their website:

 Upon hearing the news, Prime Minister Justin Trudeau released a tribute statement on his official website.
 Later in the day, he held a press conference at Parliament Hill at which he tearfully remembered Downie as "Our buddy Gord, who loved this country with everything he had—and not just loved it in a nebulous, 'Oh, I love Canada' way.
 He loved every hidden corner, every story, every aspect of this country that he celebrated his whole life."
 Canadian MP Tony Clement called upon the government to consider holding a state funeral for Downie, stating "I think he matters that much to Canadians."
 The House of Commons observed a moment of silence.

 Downie was widely mourned in Canada.
 The CBC news broadcast, The National, spent 40 of its sixty-minute broadcast discussing Gord and The Hip.
-Several prominent Canadians, including actors Ryan Reynolds and Seth Rogen, Toronto mayor John Tory, singers k.d. lang and Neil Young, rapper Drake, and the rock group Rush, remembered Downie on Twitter, Instagram, and Facebook.
+Several prominent Canadians posted tributes to Downie online, including actors Ryan Reynolds and Seth Rogen; Toronto mayor John Tory; singers k.d. lang and Neil Young; rapper Drake; and the rock group Rush.
 Additionally, several National Hockey League teams and players, as well as the league itself, paid tribute to Downie through social media, owing to the high popularity of the Tragically Hip's music among Canadian professional hockey players.
 The Toronto Maple Leafs honoured Downie with a moment of silence before their game on October 18, during which the retired-jersey banner for Bill Barilko – whom Downie had written about in the Tragically Hip song "Fifty Mission Cap" – was lowered from the rafters of the Air Canada Centre.

 Residents of the Ontario village of Bobcaygeon, which Downie had written about in the song of the same name, held a candlelight vigil for him the night after his death; a large public gathering also took place at Springer Market Square in the band's hometown of Kingston.

 In Kingston, Mayor Bryan Paterson issued a statement, laid a wreath in Springer Market Square near City Hall, and signed a condolence banner.
 Kingston Transit buses displayed "GORD, WE'LL MISS YOU" on their electronic destination signs, alternately with the regular route number and name display.